SpinyCucumber/blocks/README.md

-# TypeScript Webpack Template #
+# Blocks #
-This is a template for a full-screen canvas app built using TypeScript and Webpack.
+A Minimalist Graphical Programming Language
-Sass is used to define styles and Jest is used for testing.
+Built using TypeScript, Webpack, and Jest

 ### Development ###
 To set up the dev environment, use ```npm install```